-"The affective domain is, in retrospect, a virtual 'Pandora's Box .'"
-(David Krathwohl, Benjamin S. Bloom, Taxonomy of Educational Objectives, Book 2: Affective Domain) The child's "feelings" of the 'moment,' i.e., his heart, i.e., his desire for the carnal pleasures of the 'moment' which the world stimulates and his dissatisfaction with restraint, i.e., his resentment (hatred) toward the father/Father and his authority when it gets in his way is "Pandora's Box," i.e., a box full of evils, which once opened, i.e., once 'justified' in the child's mind, can not be closed.
+"The affective domain is, in retrospect, a virtual 'Pandora's box .'"
+(David Krathwohl, Benjamin S. Bloom, Taxonomy of Educational Objectives, Book 2: Affective Domain) "Pandora's box," i.e., the affective domain is a "box" full of evils, which once opened, can not be closed.
+"Pandora's box" is the child's "feelings" of the 'moment,' i.e., the child's desire for the carnal pleasures of the 'moment' (dopamine emancipation) which the world stimulates and his dissatisfaction with restraint, i.e., his resentment (hatred) toward the father/Father and his authority when it gets in his way.

 Georg Hegel wrote: "The child, contrary to appearance, is the absolute, the rationality of the relationship; he is what is enduring and everlasting, the totality which produces itself once again as such [once he is (his "feelings" are) 'liberated' from the father's/Father's authority so that he can be his "self," i.e., as he was before the father's/Father's first command, rule, fact, or truth came into his life, i.e., carnal, i.e., of the world only]."
 (Georg Hegel, System of Ethical Life)

 Karl Marx wrote: "The life which he [the child] has given to the object [to the parent or God—when the child humbles, denies, dies to, disciplines, controls his "self" in order (as in "old" world order) to obeying his parent's or God's commands and rules as given, accepting their or His facts and truth as given, by faith ] sets itself against him [his "feelings," i.e., his carnal desires of the 'moment'] as an alien and hostile force."
 (Karl Marx, MEGA I/3)